Indian Veggie Samosa Recipe

 Subscribe to DWELL and get new recipes delivered straight to your inbox!
 In addition, follow along on Pinterest, Facebook and Instagram to get all the latest updates!

-If you make this Indian Veggie Samosa recipe, please drop a comment below!
+If you make this easy Veggie Samosa recipe, please drop a comment below!
 I’d LOVE to know what you think!
 Or take a picture and share it on Instagram by tagging @dwellbymichelle so I can repost it on my stories!

-Indian Veggie Samosa Recipe
+Easy Veggie Samosa Recipe (SO good!)

 Ingredients